mfbz/rift-js/docs/specs-v3.md

 ## Metadata Extraction

-When fetching the Rift Frame URL, the wallet extracts:
+When fetching the Rift Wave URL, the wallet extracts:

 ### OpenGraph Metadata